tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 ER_SPACE_EXISTS, and the string associated with ER_SPACE_EXISTS is "Space '%s' already exists".

-Beginning in version 2.4.1, responses for errors have extra information following what was described above.
+Since version :doc:`2.4.1 </release/2.4.1>`, responses for errors have extra information following what was described above.
 This extra information is given via MP_ERROR extension type.
 See details in :ref:`MessagePack extensions
 <msgpack_ext-error>` section.